ulissigroup/amptorch/README.md

 [![ulissigroup](https://circleci.com/gh/ulissigroup/amptorch.svg?style=svg)](https://app.circleci.com/pipelines/github/ulissigroup/amptorch)
-## *AMPtorch*: Atomistic Machine-learning Package - PyTorch
+## *AmpTorch*: Atomistic Machine-learning Package - PyTorch

-*AMPtorch* is a PyTorch implementation of the [Atomistic Machine-learning Package](https://amp.readthedocs.io/en/latest/) (AMP) code that seeks to provide users with improved performance and flexibility as compared to the original code.
-The implementation does so by benefiting from state-of-the-art machine learning methods and techniques to be optimized in conjunction with high-throughput supercomputers. *AMPtorch* is built on top of [PyTorch Geometric](https://pytorch-geometric.readthedocs.io/en/latest/) and [Skorch](https://skorch.readthedocs.io/en/stable/).
+*AmpTorch* is a PyTorch implementation of the [Atomistic Machine-learning Package](https://amp.readthedocs.io/en/latest/) (AMP) code that seeks to provide users with improved performance and flexibility as compared to the original code.
+The implementation does so by benefiting from state-of-the-art machine learning methods and techniques to be optimized in conjunction with high-throughput supercomputers. *AmpTorch* is built on top of [PyTorch Geometric](https://pytorch-geometric.readthedocs.io/en/latest/) and [Skorch](https://skorch.readthedocs.io/en/stable/).

 ### Installation